hugobelzil/evt_garch_project/README.md

 ## Repository Structure

 - `Numerical_computations_python/`: Contains the Python code for the tail-index computations.
 The code was originally created on jupyter notebook (google colab, link available in the commented code)
-- `data/`: Includes datasets, such as the Dow Jones daily log-returns.
+- `data_analysis_R/`: Includes the plain R code for fitting the GARCH models and block-maxima method.
+Also includes the `.Rmd` for both implementations.
-- `figures/`: Plots and visualizations generated during the analysis.
+- `plots_python/`: Plots generated during the analysis (coded in Python, google colab link available in the comments)
-- `results/`: Contains numerical results, including tail-index computations.
-- `report/`: Final project report (PDF), detailing the analysis and results.
+- `evt_garch_finalproject.pdf`: Final project report (PDF), detailing the analysis and results.
 - `README.md`: Project overview and instructions (this file).

 ---